yuan-alex/yuan-alex/README.md

 ### Hi there 👋

 - student at the University of Waterloo
+- currently building authengine
-- former front-end engineering intern at Faire
+- formerly front-end engineering intern at Faire